Rishi Sunak drawn into in-law Narayana Murthy Amazon tax dispute | Business

 On the allegation of the structure of Cloudtail raising questions if it is really an asset of Amazon, the firm said, ''Cloudtail has not violated any law of the land and is in full compliance with the law of the land in letter and in spirit.
 Murthy family has put in the required equity capital in Prione (parent company of Cloudtail), commensurate with its shareholding.
 The allegations are baseless and incorrect.''
 A spokesperson for Amazon said: ''Amazon in India has always been fully compliant with all Indian laws.

 ''Specifically, our joint venture with Catamaran, as well as our marketplace operations, are in compliance with Indian [foreign direct investment] laws, and that includes Cloudtail as a seller.''
+Amazon India spokesperson said Cloudtail is one of the 8.5 lakh sellers selling on the Amazon.in marketplace. ''No Amazon employees are working with Cloudtail."
 PTI AK ANZ ZH AKJ ZH ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)